Category Archives: Feeding Therapy

 Filomena Connor, MS, OTR/L

-I get emails all the time asking for advice on how to get kids to eat.
-Many of these children are in therapy but are having difficulty progressing toward the acceptance of food and liquid.
+I get emails all the time asking for advice and tips on how to get kids to eat.
+Many of these children are in feeding therapy but are having difficulty progressing toward the acceptance of food and liquid.
 I have said this before but will say it again, these kids are hard, feeding intervention can be challenging and what works for one child may not work for another.
 As a feeding therapist, I am a believer in working on the goal of “improved acceptance of volume and variety of foods” from the standpoint of health and nutrition (kids need to eat from all food groups) and also because if a child is orally feeding then they are using and developing their oral-pharyngeal muscles which helps with oral motor skill development.
 I cannot stress enough that these children are all unique and need to be assessed individually but I thought I would try to come up with a top ten (really twelve) list of ideas to break the plateau.
 I hope these ideas help to generate some progress!

-1. Look more closely at medical reasons for refusing food.
-This might include gastroesophageal reflux, constipation, food intolerance, eoscinophillic esophagitis, increased work of breathing, respiratory problems, dysphagia, or poor appetite.
+1. Look more closely at the medical reasons for refusing food.
+This might include gastroesophageal reflux, constipation, food intolerance, eosinophilic esophagitis, increased work of breathing, respiratory problems, dysphagia, or poor appetite.
 Consider working closely with a primary care physician, developmental pediatrician or gastroenterologist to obtain further assessment and trial some medical management strategies.

 2. Refer to a multidisciplinary Feeding Team.
-Sometimes two or more heads are better than one meaning a feeding team may be able to assess a child who is not progressing and come up with some new ideas to jump start things.
-Typically you can find a multidisciplinary feeding team in a children’s hospital.
+Sometimes two or more heads are better than one meaning a feeding team may be able to assess a child who is not progressing and come up with some new ideas to jump-start things.
+Typically, you can find a multidisciplinary feeding team in a children’s hospital.
 We do this all the time for our kids in NC!

 3. Increase the child’s appetite.
 Some of the children we work with have a history of poor appetite, volume limiting, or have been tube fed and do not have a reference for hunger/fullness.
 An appetite stimulant may help in getting a child eating (this tends to be more effective after medical management strategies have been implemented or when you are certain the child is not in pain).